jrbray1/bsc-v2/README.md

 fault, not carrying the list view custom columns to the icon view, and not providing consistent title metadata for all filetypes.

-This repository attempts to fix that for caja-columns and nautilus-columns. nemo-media-columns was changed too much to be updated.
+This repository attempts to fix that for caja-columns and nautilus-columns, and populate title for nemo-media-columns.

 It populates 'title' from
   Xmp.dc.title for images